okyyy5/PerfectPolicies-WebApplication/README.md

 ASP.NET Core 5 was utilized to create the Web API, and the Web Application.
 Entity Framework was utilized to map objects sent from the front-end to the SQL Database.
 The entire application is developed in an MVC architectural pattern.

 Swagger was used as middleware to test the Back-End.
-Razor Pages was utilzied to display the front-end.
-ChartJSCore and CSV Helper was utilized to display a chart with Javascript code and export this data to a .csv file.
+Razor Pages was utilized to display the front-end.
+ChartJSCore and CSV Helper was utilized to display a chart with JavaScript code and export this data to a .csv file.

 Originally deployed to Azure but can still be utilized locally.